 Apr 06, 2022: Text updated for accuracy; no changes to picks.

 Jan 06, 2022: Replaced the Razer Pro Type with the Razer Pro Type Ultra for 'Best Razer Keyboard For Office.'

 Nov 09, 2021: Verified picks for availability and updated text for accuracy.

-Razer offers a wide range of excellent gaming keyboards and they also have some good options for office use.
-Their keyboards have excellent build quality and come in a wide range of switches, but they can get a bit pricey.
-Depending on what you're looking for and what your use is going to be, it's likely you can find the right Razer keyboard.
+Razer offers a wide range of excellent gaming keyboards and has some good options for office use.
+Their keyboards have excellent build quality and come in a wide range of switches, but they can get pricey.
+Depending on what you're looking for and the use you want it for, you can likely find the right Razer keyboard.